SirioApp/backed/README.md

 - when `allowlistEnforced == true`, both target and selector must be approved
 - approval-like selectors also require the spender or operator to be allowlisted
 - when `allowlistEnforced == false`, all those checks are bypassed except the three hard-blocked targets
+- the contract constrains the module path only; treasury owner powers still depend on the Safe configuration used at deployment

 ### `ContractAllowlist`
 Path: `src/registry/ContractAllowlist.sol`